Category Archives: Labs

 • Be able to initialize integers and floating point values when declaring them

-• Be able to use and print floating point values (simple cases)
+• Be able to use and print floating point values while specifying number of decimal places

-• Be able to model a switch statement in UML
+• Be able to model a switch statement in an activity diagram

 • Know how to use swim lanes